 SECURITIES EXCHANGE ACT OF 1934, AS AMENDED

-The following is a description of the material terms of our Common Stock.
+The following is a description of the material terms of the Company’s Common Stock.
 This is a summary only and does not purport to be complete.
-It is subject to and qualified in its entirety by reference to the Company’s Articles of Incorporation (the “Articles of Incorporation”) and our Bylaws (the “Bylaws”), each of which are incorporated by reference as an exhibit to our Annual Report on Form 10-K of which this Exhibit is a part.
-We encourage you to read our Articles of Incorporation, our Bylaws and the applicable provisions of Nevada Revised Statutes (the “NRS”), for additional information.
+It is subject to and qualified in its entirety by reference to the Company’s Articles of Incorporation (the “Articles of Incorporation”) and the Company’s Bylaws (the “Bylaws”), each of which are incorporated by reference as an exhibit to its Annual Report on Form 10-K of which this Exhibit is a part.
+The Company encourages you to read its Articles of Incorporation, its Bylaws and the applicable provisions of Nevada Revised Statutes (the “NRS”), for additional information.

 Description of Common Stock

 Authorized Shares of Common Stock

 The authorized number of shares of Common Stock is 250,000,000 shares of Common Stock.

 The holders of Common Stock have the unlimited right to vote for the election of directors and on all other matters requiring stockholder action, each share being entitled to one vote.

 Subject to preferences that may be applicable to any then outstanding preferred stock, the holders of Common Stock are entitled to receive dividends, if any, as may be declared and paid or set apart for payment upon the Common Stock out of any assets or funds of the Company legally available for the payment of dividends

 Upon the voluntary or involuntary liquidation, dissolution or winding-up of the Company the net assets of the Company available for distribution shall be distributed pro rata to the holders of the Common Stock in accordance with their respective rights and interests.

 Other Rights and Preferences